Inventory Management for Retail — Stochastic Demand

 Conclusion

-This improved model is bringing better results as it considers the variability of the demand in the safety stock sizing.
+This improved model brings better results as it considers the variability of the demand in the safety stock sizing.

 Next Steps

-The main issue with the continuous review policy is the high number of replenishment if you have many SKUs in your portfolio.
+The main issue with the continuous review policy is the high number of replenishments if you have many SKUs in your portfolio.

 As a store manager (or Warehouse Manager), you would prefer to fix the replenishment time (e.g: 2 times per week).
 Therefore, we will introduce the periodic review policy in the next article.